RieksJ/t3-method/atm.md

    - Ensure the results are fit for their intended purpose.

 ### 5.2.
 Common Challenges and Solutions
-Implementing the ActivityZen Method may come with challenges such as resistance to change, difficulty in identifying specific users, or defining concrete results.
+Implementing the Activity Triage Method may come with challenges such as resistance to change, difficulty in identifying specific users, or defining concrete results.
 Here are some solutions:

 - **Resistance to Change**:
   - Educate stakeholders on the benefits of the method.